koopjs/koop/packages/koop-core/README.md

 ## Dependencies
 The following dependencies are needed in order to run Koop on your local machine / server:
 * Node.js (version > 0.10.0)
+* Database
+  * Koop needs a spatial database to act as a cache for data.
+In production we use PostGIS, but for local development we use Spatiallite (installed with koop via `npm install`).
-* PostgreSQL / PostGIS - In PostgreSQL 9.3 you can create a PostGIS enabled database by executing `CREATE EXTENSION postgis;` inside an existing database.
+  * To PostGIS you'll need to install both PostgreSQL and PostGIS.
+In PostgreSQL 9.3 you can create a PostGIS enabled database by executing `CREATE EXTENSION postgis;` inside an existing database.

 ## Installation
 1. clone the repo